The True Value of Journalism in the Digital Age

 AI companies certainly don’t think journalism is worth nothing.
 So how did it get to be so cheap?

 As the founder of CTRL+X, I've spent countless hours thinking about the state of journalism in our digital world.
 It's clear that quality journalistic content has immense value, yet paradoxically, it's being devalued at an alarming rate.
-Today, I want to explore why this is happening and why we need a fundamental shift in how we approach content creation, distribution, and monetization.
+We need a fundamental shift in how we approach content creation, distribution, and monetization.
+To get there, we’d better make sure we’re not repeating the mistakes from the past.

 The Erosion of Value: How We Got Here